skyler120/sparsity-halo/README.md

 Note, the learning rate and initial value of regularization coefficients can be specified using --lr, and --lambda_init respectively.
 By default the same weight decay and learning rate are used for the regularization coefficients.
 You can also edit other training parameters such as the number of epochs, decay epoch specifications, etc. by looking at other arguments, and switch the regularizer with either --l1 or --ws (SWS).

 ### Pruning models
-This command will prune a VGG-like architecture trained on CIFAR-10 at a specific prune percentage and perform test evaluation to get the accuracy before and after pruning and compare with Tables 2.
+This command will prune a VGG-like architecture trained on CIFAR-10 at a specific prune percentage and perform test evaluation to get the accuracy before and after pruning and compare with Table 2.
 You will need to specify the save and load locations, and the output file will be a pruned model with the named pruned_$percent$.path.tar.
-A similar command can be used for MNIST experiments using the mnist.py file in the mnist directory.
+A similar command can be used for MNIST experiments using the mnist.py file.
 ```
 python cifar_prune_iterative.py \
   -d cifar10  \